-In reversal, Trump says ‘popular’ virus task force to stay but evolve
+In reversal, Trump says virus task force to stay but evolve

 Democrats criticized Trump’s reopening strategy Wednesday, saying more federal support for testing and contact tracing is needed.
 While the daily number of new deaths in the New York area has declined markedly in recent weeks, deaths have essentially plateaued in the rest of the U.S.

-One day after the administration suggested that its work would be done around Memorial Day, Trump said the White House Task Force of public health professionals and senior government officials would continue after all, indefinitely, with its focus shifting toward rebooting the economy and the development of a vaccine.
+One day after the administration suggested that its work would be done around Memorial Day, Trump said the White House task force of public health professionals and senior government officials would continue after all, indefinitely, with its focus shifting toward rebooting the economy and the development of a vaccine.

 “I thought we could wind it down sooner,” Trump said, adding, “I had no idea how popular the task force is.”